 Beats by Dre: ‘You Love Me’

 Another one of last year’s most celebrated ads is rife with cultural awareness, in both allusion and big-picture focus.
-Released amid last summer’s racial justice protests, the clip addresses America’s contradictory love of Black culture and the systemic racism it perpetuates against Black people.
+Released amid the racial justice protests of 2020, the clip addresses America’s contradictory love of Black culture and the systemic racism it perpetuates against Black people.

 It includes celebrity athletes like Bubba Wallace and Naomi Osaka alongside figures like Black Lives Matter activist Janaya Future Khan, plus sequences of baby-hair styling and braiding, intimate acts that carry large cultural significance.
 The big half of the ad’s big/small dichotomy hits most dramatically with an unmistakably direct allusion: a white sheet, set ablaze, burnt to black.